 A serum herpes simplex antibodies test is a blood test that checks for the presence of antibodies to the herpes simplex virus (HSV).
 HSV is a common infection that causes herpes.
 Herpes can appear in various parts of the body, but it most commonly affects the genitals or mouth.
 The two types of herpes infections are HSV-1 and HSV-2.

 HSV-1, commonly known as oral herpes, usually causes cold sores and blisters near the mouth and on the face.
 It’s spread through kissing or sharing drinking glasses and utensils with an infected person.
 HSV-2 is typically responsible for causing genital herpes.
-It’s transmitted through unprotected sexual contact.
-HSV-1 and HSV-2 don’t always cause symptoms.
-People may not know they’re infected.
+It’s generally transmitted through sexual contact.
+HSV-1 and HSV-2 don’t always cause symptoms, and people may not know they’re infected.

 The serum herpes simplex antibodies test doesn’t actually check for the HSV infection itself.
 However, it can determine whether someone has antibodies to the virus.
 Antibodies are special proteins that the body uses to defend itself against invading organisms such as bacteria, viruses, and fungi.
 This means that most people who have been infected with HSV will have the corresponding antibodies.
 The test can detect antibodies for both types of HSV infections.